 Covestro: from Germany to the world

 Germany as a business location plays a vital role for Covestro.
-Around 7,900 employees work for the company at a total of seven sites in Germany, which represents a mere 43 percent of its global workforce.
+More than 7,800 employees work for the company at a total of six sites in Germany, which represents a mere 43 percent of its global workforce.
 A large number of these employees work in production, but also in research, logistics, and administration.

 As an innovative company and global player, Covestro offers its employees outstanding long-term prospects.
 In doing so, it places particular emphasis on providing young people with sound professional formation.
-In 2022 alone, 482 young professionals are employed by Covestro in Germany.
+In 2022 alone, nearly 500 young professionals are employed by Covestro in Germany.

 “Starthilfe” makes young people fit to start their career